Procedure: Web Measurement and Customization Technologies (Cookies)

 - Content owners or providers: EPA employees who create, manage, own or are otherwise responsible for the content posted on a Web page.
 A content owner or provider must assign all Web content a content type and must keep the content current, or otherwise handle it as described in this procedure.

 - Cookie: A short string of text that is sent from a web server to a user's hard drive when the user accesses a Web page.
 When a browser requests a page from the server that sent it a cookie, the browser sends a copy of that cookie back to the server.
 Cookies can provide more efficient navigation through Web pages and speed the delivery of information to the user.
-Cookies can also be used to gather personal information and to track the Web sites accessed by individuals, raising a privacy concern
+Cookies can also be used to gather personal information and to track the Web sites accessed by individuals, raising privacy concerns.

 - Multi-session technologies: Includes "persistent cookies".
 These technologies remember a user's online interactions through multiple sessions.
 This approach requires the use of a persistent identifier for each user, which lasts across multiple sessions or visits.